 Real-time stream processing

-You can build serverless backends using AWS Lambda to handle web, mobile, Internet of Things (IoT), and 3rd party API requests.
+You can build serverless backends using Amazon Lambda to handle web, mobile, Internet of Things (IoT), and 3rd party API requests.

-You can build backends using AWS Lambda and Amazon Kinesis for Internet of Things (IoT) device data telemetry and analysis.
+You can build backends using Amazon Lambda and Amazon Kinesis for Internet of Things (IoT) device data telemetry and analysis.

-You can build backends using AWS Lambda and Amazon API Gateway to authenticate and process API requests.
+You can build backends using Amazon Lambda and Amazon API Gateway to authenticate and process API requests.
 Lambda makes it easy to create rich, personalized app experiences.

-By combining AWS Lambda with other AWS services, developers can build powerful web applications that automatically scale up and down and run in a highly available configuration across multiple data centers – with zero administrative effort required for scalability, back-ups or multi-data center redundancy.
+By combining Amazon Lambda with other Amazon Web Services services, developers can build powerful web applications that automatically scale up and down and run in a highly available configuration across multiple data centers – with zero administrative effort required for scalability, back-ups or multi-data center redundancy.